stevecrow74/OPENVPN-on-Edgerouter-X/README.md

 2: Remove switch
-Select switch and set no address and in VLan tab remove deselect 2,3,4. save edit eth2 and add manual address 192.168.3.1/24 save
+Select switch and set no address and in VLan tab deselect 2,3,4. save edit eth2 and add manual address 192.168.3.1/24 save